Groundwater

 Cosumnes Subbasin Groundwater Fee

 On July 14, 2021, the Board of Directors of the Sloughhouse Resource Conservation District, acting as a groundwater sustainability agency in the Cosumnes Subbasin, held a public meeting and hearing at which a levy of a groundwater sustainability fee was considered and adopted.
-Click here to learn more about the Groundwater Sustainability Fee.
+Follow the link on the right to learn more about the Groundwater Sustainability Fee.